sapristi/journal-startpage/README.md

 #### Display events

-You can display incoming events of a given calendar by setting the public sharing URL for this calendar in the *CalDAV public url* setting field:
+You can display incoming events of a given calendar by setting the public CalDAV URL for this calendar in the *CalDAV public url* setting field:

 <table>
   <tr>